bOOOOcG/live-stream-chat-ai-agent/docs/TUTORIAL.md

 ##### Option A: Local Development (mkcert)

-Use this for testing on your local machine accessing via `localhost` or `127.0.0.1`.
+Use this for testing on your local machine accessing via `localhost`.
+Modern browsers often treat `localhost` specially regarding security policies and certificate validation, making it preferable over `127.0.0.1` for `mkcert`-generated certificates.

 1.  **Ensure `mkcert` is installed** (See Prerequisites).
 2.  **Install Local CA (Run Once):**